mroch4/AlbumRepository/README.md

-## Album Repository
+# Album Repository

-A simple React App to manage and organize the collection of my favorite CDs.
+Typescript based React App to manage and organize collection of my favorite music albums.
+Addtionally, a project to learn complex searching, sorting and ordering of datasets.

+## TODOs:

+Apply useContext hook to set query on album data onclick and global language switch\
+Add Firebase as database to store the albums data\
+Add placeholder while loading data from database\

-# Page URL:
+## Page URL:

 https://mroch4.github.io/AlbumRepository/

-# TODOs:

-Utilize useContext hook
-Add language switch
-Album data onclick set query
-Add placeholder loading
-Firebase connection
-Apply CRUD